mark8m/course-docs/docs/course-outline.md

 ### On-Line Homework Disclaimer

-Due to the nature of the course, which involves homework learning technologies that require third party services, on-line homework is a component of this course and is provided by at least two third-party companies.
+Due to the nature of the course, which involves homework learning technologies that require third party services, online homework is a component of this course and is provided by at least two third-party companies.
 However, this company will not have access to any assessment information.
 They will have access to your homework, but not to your grades.
 If you have any concerns about this, please contact the instructor of this course.

 1. Registration in the system and any monetary transactions are of your own accord and not the responsibility of the University.
 2. Students should be mindful of protecting their personal information and should be aware of how their personal information might be used and/or shared.